dare3path/TLS-secure-spacetimedb-standalone-server/README.md

   ... and now you won't have to wonder if there's something else you did wrong in your client.
 - plaintext client connecting to a TLS server:
   - start the spacetimedb standalone server in TLS mode:
+    (assuming you're in the root of the repo, else adjust path to certs appropriately)
     `spacetime start --edition standalone --listen-addr 127.0.0.1:3000 --ssl --cert ../spacetimedb-cert-gen/server.crt --key ../spacetimedb-cert-gen/server.key`
   - start a rust client from a different terminal and connect to the server in plaintext mode:
     `cd ./crates/sdk/` (this is in SpacetimeDB repo)